+ī TO CLEAN ACCOUNT OF THE PARTY ACTION OF THE PA

-PE-16 Cum 00000 B (2045) U.S. DEPARTMENT OF COMMERCE BEALISE ONLY Page Number Page number
+Form BE-15 Supplement B (2016) U.S. DEPARTIMENT OF COMMERCE BUREAU OF ECONOMIC ANALYSIS BEA USE ONLY Page number

-FORM BET 3 SUPPLIENTED 2013 (REV. 12/2015) BUREAU OF ECONOMIC ANALYSIS BEA CSE ONE!

-LIST OF A LIST OF A NOTE - If you filed a Sup new Supplement show any additio LIST OF ALL U.S. AFFILIATES IN WHICH THE REPORTING AFFILIATE (AS CONSOLIDATED) HAS A DIRECT OWNERSHIP INTEREST BUT WHICH ARE NOT FULLY CONSOLIDATED NOTE -If you filed a Supplement B or a computer printout of Supplement B with your 2014 BE-15 report, in lieu of completing a new Supplement B, you may substitute a copy of that Supplement B or computer printout that has been updated to show any additions, deletions, or other changes.
-LIATE (AS CONSOLIDATED) HAS A DIRECT T FULLY CONSOLIDATED ith your 2014 BE-15 report, in lieu of completing a or computer printout that has been updated to Name of U.S. affiliate as shown on page 1 С
+LIST OF ALL U.S. AFFILIATES IN WHICH THE REPORTING AFFILIATE (AS CONSOLIDATED) HAS A DIRECT OWNERSHIP INTEREST BUT WHICH ARE NOT FULLY CONSOLIDATED .IATE (AS CONSOLIDATED) HAS A DIRECT FULLY CONSOLIDATED Name of U.S. affiliate as shown on page

+NOTE - If you filed a S new Supplem show any add NOTE - If you filed a Supplement B or a computer printout of Supplement B with your 2015 BE-15 report, in lieu of completing a new Supplement B, you may substitute a copy of that Supplement B or computer printout that has been updated to show any additions, deletions, or other changes. ith your 2015 BE-15 report, in lieu of completing a recomputer printout that has been updated to
-Supplement B must be completed by a is (are) not fully consolidated.
-The num additional copied pages as necessary.

 Supplement B must be completed by a reporting affiliate which files a BE-15C and has a direct ownership interest in a U.S. affiliate(s) which is (are) not fully consolidated.
-The number of U.S. affiliates listed below must agree with item 7, on page 3.
-Continue listing onto as many additional copied pages as necessary. nas a direct ownership interest in a U.S. affiliate(s) which with item 7, on page 3.
+The number of U.S. affiliates listed below must agree with item Z on page 3.
+Continue listing onto as many additional copied pages as necessary. as a direct ownership interest in a U.S. affiliate(s) which with item 7 on page 3.
 Continue listing onto as many

-If the affiliate has changed since the last report, please select the reason.
-If it is new, please select "New".
-Name of each U.S. affiliate in which a direct interest is held but that is not listed in Supplement A Address Provide number, street, city, state, and ZIP Code (2) Employer Identification Number used to file income and payroll taxes Percent of direct voting ownership interest that the fully consolidated U.S. business enterprise named on page 1, holds in the entity named in column 1. - Enter percent to nearest tenth.
+70240 Name of each U.S. affiliate in which a direct interest is held but that is not listed in Supplement A (1) Address Provide number, street, city, state, and ZIP Code (2) Employer Identification Number used to file income and payroll taxes (4) Percent of direct vorting ownership interest that the fully consolidated U.S. business enterprise named on page 1, holds in the entity named in column 1. - Enter percent to nearest tenth.
 (5)

+Select Reason 5 ctiv ecti for 9

+6211 in No %

-Select Reason ent 2 %
+Select Reason 5 ties n.
+Is a 9

+6212 P %

-Select Reason 2 orn of for %
+Select Reason 2 of h Φ

+6213) N %

-Select Reason 2 201 %
+Select Reason 5 int's φ

-Select Reason 5-Ricoric %
+6214 %

-Select Reason avis %
+Select Reason 2 a.g 9

+6215 3 %

-Select Reason ed (), cov %
+Select Reason 2 ater refo %

-Select Reason 2 d. ovife 8
+Select Reason 2 of 9

+6217 %

-Select Reason S. % 0116
+Select Reason 2 ore %

-Select Reason и ctio
+Select Reason 2 (Q) φ

+6219 %

-Select Reason 2 S 8
+Select Reason 2 ec NV 9

+6220 ,0 %

-Select Reason In . %
+Select Reason 5 Si φ

+6221 %